What is Alcohol Intolerance?

 On the other hand, there are other social groups that have opposite views on alcohol consumption.
 In some religions, like the Mormon Church, drinking is considered a sin and something that devoted churchgoers should not do.

 In others, like in Catholics, drinking is a part of crucial religious rituals, although tolerance and sensitivity don’t factor into the practice of communion, it does have proximity and acceptance of alcohol.

 Everyone Is at Risk

-What this shows is while some ethnic, racial and cultural groups may have a predisposition to lower alcohol tolerance or alcohol sensitivity, there are no hard-and-fast rules, and everyone is at risk for developing problem drinking habits.
+What this shows is while some ethnic, racial, and cultural groups may have a predisposition to lower alcohol tolerance or alcohol sensitivity, there are no hard-and-fast rules, and there are risk factors for everyone developing problematic drinking habits.

 No matter who you are and how much — or how little — you can drink “without getting drunk,” alcoholism doesn’t discriminate as much as some people think.
 It can affect anyone, so everyone has to be aware of the dangers of overconsumption.

 At FHE Health, we’re here to help anyone dealing with substance abuse issues, as well as a wide range of mental health conditions.
 If you or a loved one are struggling with addiction, contact us today and learn about your options for a safe and healthy recovery.